ChristosT/dummy-guide/doc/source/UsersGuide/animation.rst

-.. include:: macros.hrst
+.. include:: ../macros.hrst
-.. include:: abbreviations.hrst
+.. include:: ../abbreviations.hrst

 .. % This chapter is unchanged from the old user's guide.
 We need to rewrite it
    % entirely in near future.
 For lack of time, I am leaving this as is for now,